vdhamer/Photo-Club-Hub/.github/README.md

 ### Cloning the Repository

-To install the code locally, it is easiest to use GitHub’s `Open with Xcode` feature.
+To install the code locally, ::it is easiest to use GitHub’s `Open with Xcode` feature.
 Those used to running Git from the command line should be able to manage on their own.
 Xcode handles the installation on a device or Xcode iPhone/iPad simulator.